binello7/swisssmartfarming/README.md

 2. `--py2`
 3. `--py3`

-Most of the code is compatible with `python3`.
-However, some code that needs to run on `Ubuntu 14.04` was written in `python2`, to ensure full-compatibility.
+Almost all of the code is compatible with `python3`.
+However, stitching of the captured images was performed with  an `Ubuntu 14.04` was written in `python2`, to ensure full-compatibility.